GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 -----------------

-Most of the programs take an optional **-V** argument which will run the program in the "verbose" mode (see Section [sec:verbose]).
+Most of the programs take an optional **-V** argument which will run the program in the "verbose" mode (see Section `Verbose feedback: The -V option`_).
 Verbose will write to standard error information about the progress of the operation you are running.
 Verbose reports things such as counts of points read, names of data files processed, convergence of iterative solutions, and